n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

 ```

 # Evaluation
-At last it is time to evaluate our two level stack.
+At last, it is time to evaluate our two level stack.
 First, we move all the images from the test set through the neural network to create the output of the first layer of our two layer stack.
 That output we are then to feed into each of the second level classifiers in order to get the final predictions.

 ```python